haaochen/Guide_to_Machine_Learning/README.md

 - The issue with the Sum of Squared Residuals is that it only tells us the residuals, not that a model is better or worse that another

 - Mean Squared Error (average of SSR) can be used to compare to models with different sized data sets

+- MSE can seem to give differing results depending on the scale of the data and the size of the dataset.
+R Squared solves this problem

+- R Squared compares the SSR or MSE about the mean to the SSR or MSE of our model.
+Values are between 0 and 1 and the closer to 1 means the better the fit

+- R squared = (SSR(mean) - SSR(fitted line))/SSR(mean)

+- This equation tells us what percentage of residuals shrank around the mean when we used the fitted line

+- When SSR(mean) = SSR(fitted), then both models are equally good at fitting the data.
+When SSR(fitted) = 0, R Squared = 1, the fitted line fits the data perfectly

+- ANY 2 points have a R Squared equal to 1 - just draw a line through them

+-